chrisociepa/allamo/README.md

 Specify the tokenizer using `--tiktoken_tokenizer_name` for Tiktoken (e.g. `cl100k_base`), or thanks to HuggingFace Transformers, you can easily use your own pretrained tokenizer using `--custom_tokenizer_path` to provide your tokenizer's JSON config file.

-Use the script 'sample_api.py' to expose 3 API endpoints.
+Use the script `sample_api.py` to expose 3 API endpoints.
 Then you will be able to query a pretrained model for text embeddings and completions.

 To run the API with a pretrained model, example:

 ```
+$ cd inference/
 $ python sample_api.py \
     --config="./config/train_1B.json" \
     --max_new_tokens=10 \